-The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the Academy was £1,142,706 (2017 - £741,953).
+The key management personnel of the academy comprise the trustees and the senior management team.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the academy was £1,343,545 (2018 - £1,142,706).